 The California Consumer Privacy Act (CCPA) was enacted to give California consumers more control over the data that they share.
 CCPA was born from the stance that users want to understand where and how their personal information is being used, and have the option to exercise control over their data.

-How are publisher affected?
+How are publishers affected?

-What happens when a user opts-out?
+What happens when a user opts out?

 What do publishers need to do in order to be compliant?

 Make sure that you have a CCPA-compliant consent management platform (CMP) in place before the enforcement date of July 1st, 2020.

 Publir has integrated a consent management tool into our unified monetization platform.
 For the publishers that we represent, CCPA compliance is offered at no cost to our clients.